RTEMS/rtems-docs/posix-compliance/standards.rst

 methods are optional and not commonly implemented.

-Similarly, the C17 Programming Language standard defines an updated versoin of the Standard C Library.
+Similarly, the C17 Programming Language standard defines an updated version of the Standard C Library.

 The Open Group FACE Consortium (https://www.opengroup.org/face) has defined four POSIX profiles targetting the avionics application